I am a Developer turned Community Manager for the global open-source WordPress project.

 🔖 Some initial information

-🌍 I live in Cape Town, South Africa, but I am currently in the process of relocating to New Zealand.
+🌍 I live in Auckland, New Zealand, having recently emigrated here from South Africa.
 I hold citizenship for both South Africa & New Zealand.

 💻 I have worked remotely for the last 7+ years, which has helped me to grow my skills in independent working, effective communication, working across timezones, self-management, and making the most of online collaboration tools.